grongierisc/iris-rag-demo/README.md

 You can ask questions about the IRIS, for example:

-- What is the grongier.pex module?
+- What is the iop module?

 ![Question](https://github.com/grongierisc/iris-rag-demo/blob/master/misc/without_rag.png?raw=true)

-As you can see, the answer is not very good, because the LLM does not know what is the grongier.pex module.
+As you can see, the answer is not very good, because the LLM does not know what is the iop module.

 Now, let's try with RAG:

-Upload the `grongier.pex` module documentation, it's located in the `docs` folder, file `grongier.pex.md`.
+Upload the `iop` module documentation, it's located in the `docs` folder, file `iop.md`.

 And ask the same question:

-- What is the grongier.pex module?
+- What is the iop module?

 ![Question](https://github.com/grongierisc/iris-rag-demo/blob/master/misc/with_rag.png?raw=true)

-As you can see, the answer is much better, because the LLM now knows what is the grongier.pex module.
+As you can see, the answer is much better, because the LLM now knows what is the iop module.

 You see details in the logs: